oma3dao/token-mvp-rfp/token-mvp-rfp.md

 #### 6.1.
 The System MAY allow an OMA3 judicial board to reverse token transactions in case of wrong-doing

 ### 7. System Fungible Token (FT)
 #### 7.1.
-The FT SHALL support use by all members’ platforms
+The FT SHALL support a lockup period after TGE that consists of a cliff and subsequent linear release of tokens from the lockup.
 #### 7.2.
-The FT SHOULD support swaps with all members’ tokens
+The FT SHALL only be allowed to be used by OMA3 members during the initial lockup period
 #### 7.3.
-The FT MAY allow OMA3 to reverse transfers via a judicial process that MAY charge a fee to the initiating party
+The FT SHOULD support different characteristics, including lockup periods and staking, for different issuance categories of token holders (e.g.- founders vs contributors).
 #### 7.4.
-The FT SHALL have an initial holding period after deployment
+The FT SHOULD allow staking use cases during the lockup period.
 #### 7.5.
-The FT SHALL only be allowed to be used by OMA3 members during the initial holding period
+The FT smart contract SHOULD be upgradeable using a recognized standard (e.g.- ERC-1822).
 #### 7.6.
+The FT upgrade capability SHOULD have the ability to become immutable in the future.
+#### 7.7.
+The FT SHOULD support multisig controlled by a voting body of OMA3 for all development and deployment operations.
+#### 7.8.
+The FT SHOULD support available tools that can migrate the FT to another chain.
+#### 7.9.
+The FT SHOULD have the ability to become the native token on another chain.
+#### 7.10.
+The FT SHOULD have a limited supply.
+#### 7.11.
+The FT SHALL support use by all members’ platforms
+#### 7.12.
+The FT SHOULD support swaps with all members’ tokens
+#### 7.13.
+The FT MAY allow OMA3 to reverse transfers via a judicial process that MAY charge a fee to the initiating party
+#### 7.14.
+The FT MAY support an existing cross-chain standard format.
+#### 7.15.
 The FT MAY require KYC for any wallet that holds the FT.
-#### 7.7.
+#### 7.16.
 The FT MAY keep FT transaction data private to the parties involved.
-#### 7.8.
+#### 7.17.
 OMA3 MAY take a similar role to the FT that Circle plays with USDC across multiple blockchains.

 ### 8. Wallets
 #### 8.1.
 The System SHOULD maintain a whitelist of allowed Representative and Organization Wallets.